MESH-Research/Pilcrow/docs/contributing/README.md

 :::

 ::: warning Minimum Version
-CCR requires Lando version &ge; 3.0.25
+Pilcrow requires Lando version &ge; 3.0.25
 :::

 1. [Download and Install Lando and its dependencies.](https://docs.lando.dev/basics/installation.html)
-2. Checkout the CCR repository on your local machine.
+2. Checkout the Pilcrow repository on your local machine.
 3. From the project root run, `lando start`.

 Lando will then download the appropriate containers and get everything spun up.
 Once everything is installed and running, you should see:

 ![lando start container screenshot](./images/lando_screenshot.jpg)

-You can then open a browser to <https://ccr.lndo.site/> and view the project running on your local machine.
+You can then open a browser to <https://pilcrow.lndo.site/> and view the project running on your local machine.

 ### Database Migration and Seeding